Disposable Sleep Apnea Screener

 - Exercise: Getting regular exercise will help you sleep better at night.
 It is best to do this three to six hours prior to bedtime.

 - Avoid `trying` to get to sleep.
 The more you try the more awake you become.
 If you are having difficulty falling asleep, get up and watch TV or read for a while until you naturally become drowsy.

 - Eat a light snack.
 Try drinking a glass of milk, cheese and crackers or any other light snack might help.

 - Avoid caffeine.
 Try avoiding all coffee and beverages containing caffeine, such as colas, from lunchtime on.
 You may want to try avoided tea and chocolate as well if you are very sensitive.

 - Deal with worries prior to bedtime.
 If you are worry-prone, take a half-hour earlier in the evening for some `alone` time.
 Write down what worries you and think about potential solutions to problems you are facing.
 Set them aside at bedtime.

 - Try taking a hot bath at bedtime.
-Spend some time in the tub relaxing often helps you sleep more soundly.
+Relaxing in the tub often helps you sleep more soundly.

 - Try adjusting your bedroom environment.
-Do whatever makes you more comfortable such as using heavy drapes to make the bedroom darker, Opening a window for some fresh air, or drowning out noise with a fan.
+Do whatever makes you most comfortable such as using heavy drapes to make the bedroom darker, opening a window for some fresh air, or drowning out noise with a fan.
 Find out what works best for you.